Women’s History Tour

 A blog about (hidden) Amsterdam

 The self-guided tour of Amsterdam was one of the unexpected results of the pandemic.
 With guidebooks, apps, or even PDFs, Amsterdammers of all stripes discovered facts that had been hidden in plain sight as they went about their city lives.
-We wanted our Self-Curated Walking Tour to take that experience and make it into something special.
+We wanted our Badass Amsterdam DIY Tour to take that experience and make it into something special.

 One advantage of our obsession with Amsterdam is that on every city walk, we see stories.
 Sometimes it’s something monumental.
 Our founder Elyzabeth, for example, usually refers to the Royal Palace as the Stadhuis, which it was in the 17th and 18th centuries.
 Sometimes it’s small things, like the hidden church where two Black 17th-century Amsterdammers married after a lifetime of wandering.
 Friends, relatives, and tour guests often enjoy hearing these hidden history asides as we walk along the historic waterways.